kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/header-manipulation.md

 {{% /tab %}}
    {{< /tabs >}}

-   The `instruction` headers must be provided as a JSON string in the following format:
+   The `instructions` header must be provided as a JSON string in the following format:

    ```json
    {